-Hypomagnesemia is a rare cause of seizures, which may occur when the serum magnesium level is < 1.4 mEq/L (< 0.7 mmol/L).
+Hypomagnesemia Hypomagnesemia Hypomagnesemia is serum magnesium concentration < 1.8 mg/dL (< 0.70 mmol/L).
+Causes include inadequate magnesium intake and absorption or increased excretion due to hypercalcemia or medications... read more is a rare cause of seizures, which may occur when the serum magnesium level is < 1.4 mEq/L (< 0.7 mmol/L).
 Hypomagnesemia often occurs with hypocalcemia and should be considered in neonates with hypocalcemia if seizures continue after adequate calcium therapy.

 Inborn errors of metabolism Introduction to Inherited Disorders of Metabolism Most inherited disorders of metabolism (also called inborn errors of metabolism) are caused by mutations in genes that code for enzymes; enzyme deficiency or inactivity leads to Accumulation... read more (eg, amino or organic aciduria Overview of Amino Acid and Organic Acid Metabolism Disorders The kidneys actively reabsorb significant amounts of amino acids.
 Defects of amino acid transport in the renal tubule include cystinuria and Hartnup disease, which are discussed elsewhere.
 Amino... read more ) can cause neonatal seizures.
 Rarely, pyridoxine dependency Vitamin B6 Deficiency and Dependency Because vitamin B6 is present in most foods, dietary deficiency is rare.
 Secondary deficiency may result from various conditions.
 Symptoms can include peripheral neuropathy, a pellagra-like... read more causes seizures; however, it must always be considered in neonates with refractory seizures.
 Pyridoxine dependency is readily treated with pyridoxine.

-CNS malformations Overview of Congenital Neurologic Anomalies Congenital brain anomalies usually cause severe neurologic deficits; some may be fatal.
-Some of the most serious neurologic anomalies (eg, anencephaly, encephalocele, spina bifida) develop in... read more can also cause seizures.
+CNS malformations Overview of Congenital Neurologic Anomalies Congenital brain anomalies cause a spectrum of neurologic deficits; although some may be barely noticeable, others may be fatal.
+Some of the most serious neurologic anomalies (eg, anencephaly... read more can also cause seizures.

-Maternal substance abuse Social and Illicit Drugs During Pregnancy Drugs are used in over half of all pregnancies, and prevalence of use is increasing.
-The most commonly used drugs include antiemetics, antacids, antihistamines, analgesics, antimicrobials, diuretics... read more (eg, cocaine, heroin, diazepam) is an increasingly common problem; seizures can accompany acute withdrawal after birth.
+Maternal recreational substance use Social and Illicit Drugs During Pregnancy Cigarette smoking is the most common addiction among pregnant women.
+Carbon monoxide and nicotine in cigarettes cause hypoxia and vasoconstriction, increasing risk of the following: Spontaneous... read more (eg, of cocaine, heroin, or diazepam) is an increasingly common problem; seizures can accompany acute withdrawal after birth.